Deep fascia: Fascial dynamics

 When contraction persists, fascia will respond with the addition of new material.
 Fibroblasts secrete collagen and other proteins into the extracellular matrix where they bind to existing proteins, making the composition thicker and less extensible.
 Although this potentiates the tensile strength of the fascia, it can unfortunately restrict the very structures it aims to protect.
 The pathologies resulting from fascial restrictions range from a mild decrease in joint range of motion to severe fascial binding of muscles, nerves and blood vessels, as in compartment syndrome of the leg.
 However, if fascial contraction can be interrupted long enough, a reverse form of fascial remodeling occurs.
 The fascia will normalize its composition and tone and the extra material that was generated by prolonged contraction will be ingested by macrophages within the extracellular matrix.

 Like mechanoreceptors, chemoreceptors in deep fascia also have the ability to promote fascial relaxation.
 We tend to think of relaxation as a good thing, however fascia needs to maintain some degree of tension.
 This is especially true of ligaments.
 To maintain joint integrity, they need to provide adequate tension between bony surfaces.
 If a ligament is too lax, injury becomes more likely.
 Certain chemicals, including hormones, can influence the composition of the ligaments.
 An example of this is seen in the menstrual cycle, where hormones are secreted to create changes in the uterine and pelvic floor fascia.
 The hormones are not site-specific, however, and chemoreceptors in other ligaments of the body can be receptive to them as well.
 The ligaments of the knee may be one of the areas where this happens, as a significant association between the ovulatory phase of the menstrual cycle and an increased likelihood for an anterior cruciate ligament injury has been demonstrated.

-It has been suggested that manipulation of the fascia by acupuncture needles is responsible for the physical sensation of qi flowing along meridians in the body, even though there is no physically verifiable anatomical or histological basis for the existence of acupuncture points or meridians.
+Art

+The continuity of the deep fasciae within the human body inspired the artistic expression seen in the Fascial Net Plastination Project, which is prominently displayed at the Body Worlds exhibition in Berlin.